rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/backup-db-examples.rst

 .. _backup-dbinstance-client:

-Backing up by using the client
+Backing up by using the trove client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can back up a database instance by using the